terraform-google-modules/terraform-google-kubernetes-engine/examples/safer_cluster_iap_bastion/README.md

 Additionally we deploy a [tinyproxy](https://tinyproxy.github.io/) daemon which allows `kubectl` commands to be piped through the bastion host allowing ease of development from a local machine with the security of GKE Private Clusters.

+GKE Autopilot clusters are deployed with Application-layer Secrets Encryption that protects your secrets in etcd with a key you manage in [Cloud KMS](https://github.com/terraform-google-modules/terraform-google-kms/blob/master/README.md).

 ## Setup

 To deploy this example: